NCBI-Hackathons/MetagenomicAntibioticResistance/README.md

 ## Deliverables

-Documented workflow with containerized tools
+Documented workflow with containerized tools in Docker

 ## Installation